 The American Heart Association offers a wealth of helpful tools and resources for patients with type 2 diabetes.CDC DIABETES CENTER

-The Center for Disease Control provides a broad range of information, management tips, and resources specifically designed for people struggling with type 2 diabetes.
+The Centers for Disease Control and Prevention provides a broad range of information, management tips, and resources specifically designed for people struggling with type 2 diabetes.